venenux/alpine-wiki/documents/alpine-newbie-xfce-desktop.md

 This is a single only full article for first users, targeted for mid-impatient that just want the way to see the desktoip in some hours:

-If you are impatient: [.. use this guide named Fast Forward XFCE desktop](../tutorials/community-way/alpine-tutorial-desktop-xfce4-fast-forward.md)
+If you are impatient: [.. use this guide named Fast Forward XFCE desktop](../tutorials/alpine-tutorial-desktop-xfce4-fast-forward.md)
+If you want wayland crap: [.. use this guide named Fast Forward Wayland desktop](../tutorials/alpine-tutorial-desktop-wayland-try.md)

 * [How to use this guide](#how-to-use-this-guide)
 * [Installation of alpine](#installation-of-alpine)